Get started

 npm i @anephenix/sarus

-Once you have installed the library, you can include it in your project's code like this:
+Once you have it installed, you can load it like this:

 Copy